How Google AMP Has Changed SEO

 What is Google AMP?

 Google AMP is a protocol for web designers and developers.
 It’s an open-source project, developed by Google, in collaboration with WordPress, Twitter, and LinkedIn.
-The point of the project is to improve the speed of mobile websites, as Google’s research shows websites lose an average of 40% of visitors if the website fails to load within three seconds.
-Websites that deploy AMP technology are able to improve the load speed, and thus the overall mobile experience.
+The point of the project is to improve the speed of mobile websites, as Google’s research shows sites lose an average of 40% of visitors if the website fails to load within three seconds.
+Websites that deploy AMP technology can improve the load speed, and thus the overall mobile experience.

 AMP is also thought you be a reaction to Facebook’s Instant Articles initiative, which allows content to load quickly directly within the Facebook app.